8 Important Social Skills For Kids And How To Teach Them

 Emotional Well Being

 Children who struggle with social skills may experience emotional effects.
 They might feel irritated, inferior to themselves, or anxious about social situations.
 This can cause emotional anguish over time and impact their general well-being.
-Children who grapple with social skills may display behavioural issues due to difficulties.
+Children who grapple with social skills may display behavioral issues due to difficulties.
 Due to dissatisfaction or loneliness, they could act out, have trouble adhering to social norms, or turn withdrawn or hostile.

 Bullying or victimization